top of page

 Weight Management

 Controlling weight is a concern for many seniors.
-Jogging, walking, hiking and pilates are great ways to reduce weight.
-Another useful form of exercise is HIIT (high intensity interval training) where you switch back and forth from intense physical activity to less intense exercise, or circuit training which is moderate intensity combining strength with cardio exercises.
+Jogging, walking, hiking and pilates are ways to control weight, but it has to start with proper nutrition and drinking more water.
+Yes, water.
+Water can increase your metabolism by 30%, which means your body burns more calories.
+Exercise is next.
+HIIT (high intensity interval training) where you switch back and forth from intense physical activity to less intense exercise, or circuit training which is moderate intensity combining strength with cardio exercises is a good start.
+Focus on compound exercises to work multiple muscles.
 Once you have achieved an overall strength base (core stability and balance capability), you can incorporate plyometric exercises, such as the slam ball or jumping exercises.
 Plyometric exercises improve strength, bone mineral density and soft tissue, plus metabolic expenditure for weight management.
 However, depending on your current weight and overall health, you should take precaution and progress slowly through any training program.
-For those interested in weight management, use low to moderate-intensity exercise for 30-60 minutes.
-You should also get adequate sleep of 7-8 hours a night.
-Adequate sleep is important in regulating hunger and satiety hormones, and chronic sleep deprivation is detrimental for weight management.